 - This definition is derived from a combination of the definition of complexity given above and the 1. following definition in DO-254/ED-80 in Appendix C [15] for "simple hardware item": "A hardware item is considered simple if a comprehensive combination of deterministic tests and analyses can ensure correct functional performance under all foreseeable operating conditions with no anomalous behavior."
-The conditional clause "if a comprehensive combination of deterministic tests and analyses..." is summarized as "verification." - 2.
-Therefore, in addition to verification, the demonstration of correctness of complex logic requires a combination of evidence from various phases of the development life cycle to be integrated with reasoning to justify the completeness of coverage provided (summarized as development assurance).
+The conditional clause "if a comprehensive combination of deterministic tests and analyses..." is summarized as "verification." - Therefore, in addition to verification, the demonstration of correctness of complex logic requires a 2. combination of evidence from various phases of the development life cycle to be integrated with reasoning to justify the completeness of coverage provided (summarized as development assurance).
 Examples include the following: - 2.1.
 Evaluation of the system concept (and conceptual architecture). - 2.2.
 Evaluation of the verification and validation plan. - 2.3.
 Criticality analysis. - 2.4.
 Evaluation of the architecture, including requirements allocation. - 2.5.
 Evaluation of the hazard analysis internal to the system. - 2.6.
 Validation of requirements and constraints on the design and implementation. - 2.7.
-Assessment and audit of all processes, including supporting and management processes. - 2.1.
-Assessment and addit of all processes, including supporting a 2.8.
-Certification of organizations developing software.
-2.9.
-Evaluation of the independence of the assurance activities.
+Assessment and audit of all processes, including supporting and management processes.

-- 2.10.
-See [15] for more detail. - 3.
-Complex logic is typically produced by techniques such as software or hardware description languages and their related tools.
+- Certification of organizations developing software.
+Evaluation of the independence of the assurance activities. - 2.10.
+See [15] for more detail. - Complex logic is typically produced by techniques such as software or hardware description languages 3. and their related tools.
 Thus, the assurance of correctness also requires assurance of the languages and tools.